Skip to main content

 (4) For each classroom where appropriate, and participating school, a summary of student performance by grade level for each test.

-(C) Each school district and participating school, as defined in rule 3301-13-01 of the Administrative Code, shall adopt a policy and establish procedures for releasing or permitting access to an individual student's test results.
-The policy and procedures shall comply with the provisions of paragraphs (H) and (I) of rule 3301-13-01 of the Administrative Code and with section 3319.321 of the Revised Code.
+(C) Each school district and participating school will adopt a policy and establish procedures for releasing or permitting access to an individual student's test results.
+The policy and procedures will comply with section 3319.321 of the Revised Code and paragraphs (L), (M), and (N) of rule 3301-13-02 of the Administrative Code.

-(a) Responses approved for rescore will be scored by human readers who do not have knowledge of the original score or condition code ("Initial Rescore Review").
+(a) Responses approved for rescore will be scored by human readers who do not have knowledge of the original score or condition code ("initial rescore review").

-(b) The district believes a score was incorrectly assigned to a student (paper testers only) for any of the grades three to eight English language arts, mathematics and science tests or the end-of-course tests for high school.
+(2) Except for the items covered through the rescore, a test verification appeal can be filed by the participating school for those tests where the participating school believes a student tested and did not receive a score; or the participating school believes a score was incorrectly assigned to a student (paper testers only) for any of the grades three to eight English language arts, mathematics, and science tests or the high school end-of-course examinations.

-There is no charge for verifications.
+(b) There is no charge for verifications.

-(6) No copy of a student's scorable document shall be released prior to July first.
+(6) No copy of a student's scorable document will be released prior to July first.
 After the first of July following the school year in which a test was administered, the district superintendent, head administrator, designee, and/or a student's parent or legal guardian may examine a copy of the scorable document or test in a secure setting established by mutual agreement between the department and the individual making the request;

-Last updated February 26, 2024 at 3:15 PM
+Last updated May 14, 2024 at 8:39 AM

 Supplemental Information